Raising Cherry Shrimp Babies: A Step-by-Step Guide [DOs & DONTs]

 Generally, cherry shrimp can carry around 20-30 eggs on average.
 But, the number of laying eggs varies according to the age and health of the cherry shrimp.

-In the case of young and inexperienced cherry shrimp, these shrimp do not lay many eggs at once.
+Young and inexperienced cherry shrimp do not lay many eggs at once.
 On the other hand, the larger and older cherry shrimp tend to lay up to 51 shrimplets per hatchling.

 How To Introduce Shrimp To Babies?